Privacy Policy

 • “Service” refers to the Towne mobile application, the website at towneapp.com, and all related features.

-• “Neighborhood” refers to the geographic community within which you are verified and participate.
+• “Neighborhood” refers to the geographic community, based on your ZIP code, within which you participate.

-• “Member” refers to a verified subscriber of the Service.
+• “Member” refers to a registered user of the Service.
 “Visitor” refers to anyone accessing the public website without an account.

 3. What Personal Information Is Collected